Nonasymptotic bounds on the estimation error of MCMC algorithms: Applicability in Bayesian inference and examples

-Consider a hierarchical Bayesian model applied to a well-known pump failure data set and analysed in several papers (e.g.\cite{gelfand1990sampling, tierney1994markov, mykland1995regeneration, rosenthal1995minorization}).
-Data are available e.g. in \cite{MR1998913}, R package ``SMPracticals'' or in the cited Tierney's paper.
+Consider a hierarchical Bayesian model applied to a well-known pump failure data set and analysed in several papers (e.g., \cite{gelfand1990sampling,tierney1994markov,mykland1995regeneration,rosenthal1995minorization}).
+Data are available for example, in \cite{MR1998913}, R package ``SMPracticals'' or in the cited Tierney's paper.
 They consist of $m=10$ pairs $(y_i,t_i)$ where $y_i$ is the number of failures for $i$th pump, during $t_i$ observed hours.
 The model assumes that:

-The posterior distribution of parameters $\phi=(\phi_1,\ldots,\phi_m)$ and $r$ is
+The posterior distribution of parameters $\phi=(\phi_1,\ldots,\phi _m)$ and $r$ is

 where $\alpha$, $\sigma$, $\gamma$ are known hyperparameters.
 The Gibbs sampler updates cyclically $r$ and $\phi$ using the following conditional distributions: